Information for International Students

 A prospective student must submit financial documentation certifying access to funding for the duration of the student’s program, pursuant to federal code.

 If the student is self-funded, he or she must submit an official original bank letter on bank letterhead (in English) which certifies the account holder’s name, date account was opened, type of account, current balance in U.S. dollars, and date of statement.
 This certification must show available liquid funds of $16,230.00 for first-year expenses at Midstate College, exclusive of travel expenses.
 Certification of funds must be dated within 90 days of issuing the I-20.

 If the student has a sponsor, the Affidavit of Support (Form I-134) must be filled out and submitted to the admissions representative (DSO), as well as the United States Citizenship and Immigration Services (USCIS).
-For any questions regarding the Affidavit of Support, please click here.
+For any questions, please consult the Affidavit of Support Instructions.